kghose/lekha.nvim/README.md

 ![](lekha.nvim.png)

-While [outline.nvim](https://github.com/hedyhli/outline.nvim) does most of what I needed while writing my novel (and way more powerful than I need) I wanted a few additional things.
+For my novel writing needs, [outline.nvim](https://github.com/hedyhli/outline.nvim) was both way more powerful than I needed and not powerful enough.

-This plugin in very minimal but does the things I need while writing and gets out of my way:
+This plugin is minimalistic (in appearance and function) but is perfect for my writing needs:

-- There is no split pane: It uses NeoVim's auto complete feature to display the chapters and word counts.
+- There is no split pane: It uses NeoVim's auto complete feature to display the chapters and word counts when the "jump to chapter" command is called.
+This reduces visual clutter but keeps the information accessible.
 - Only looks at top level headings (Lines that start with `# `)
-- Currently only provides a jump to chapter command, but I want to add a jump to TODO command and a fast "you are currently in chapter X" command for use in the status line.
+- Currently only provides a jump to chapter command, but I want to add
+  - a jump to TODO command
+  - a fast "you are currently in chapter X" command for use in the status line.

 # Installation